WICG/first-party-sets/README.md

 The following technical checks also help to mitigate abuse:

--   Mutual exclusivity to ensure a domain isn't part of multiple First-Party Sets
+-   Mutual exclusivity to ensure a domain isn't part of multiple Related Website Sets
 -   `.well-known` file check on all domains to ensure authorized submissions
 -   Check against the [Public Suffix List](https://publicsuffix.org/) to ensure that sets are composed of valid registrable domains